Je-Joestar24/jejo_recipe_finder/Frontend/README.md

-# Jejo Recipe Finder
+# Jejo Recipe Finder - Frontend

-A modern, responsive recipe discovery application built with Vue 3, TypeScript, and Pinia.
-This project demonstrates advanced Vue.js development practices including state management, route guards, modular components, and API integration.
+The frontend component of a modern, fullstack recipe discovery application built with Vue 3, TypeScript, and Pinia.
+This frontend demonstrates advanced Vue.js development practices including state management, route guards, modular components, and API integration with a Laravel backend.

 ## 📝 Description

-Jejo Recipe Finder is a comprehensive recipe discovery platform that allows users to search for recipes, save their favorites, and manage their culinary journey.
-Built with modern web technologies, it features a clean, intuitive interface with robust state management and seamless user experience.
+This is the frontend application for Jejo Recipe Finder, a comprehensive fullstack recipe discovery platform.
+The frontend provides a clean, intuitive interface that communicates with a Laravel backend API to allow users to search for recipes, save their favorites, and manage their culinary journey.
+Built with modern web technologies, it features robust state management and seamless user experience.

 ## ✨ Features